kddubey/cappr/docs/source/motivation.rst

 other hand, single-token transformations sacrifice useful semantics.
 And finetuning costs too much time, money, and data.

+Other modifications include mapping the ``completion`` to one of the ``class_names`` using a separate similarity model, which introduces greater complexity.

-**The fact is: you can endlessley accomodate text generation, but you'll still have to write custom code to post-process its arbitrary outputs.** Fundamentally, sampling is not a clean solution to a classification problem.
+The fact is: you can endlessley accomodate text generation, but you'll still have to write custom code to post-process its arbitrary outputs.
+Fundamentally, sampling is not a clean solution to a classification problem.

 Recap
 -----

-Before moving on to the solution, let's recap the text generation workflow:
+Let's recap the text generation workflow:

 #.
 Design a prompt which asks the model to output exactly one choice from a given set of
    choices